Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

-It allows the users to take snapshots of their screen and save or print it directly from the interface.
+It allows the users to take snapshots of their screens and save or print them directly from the interface.
 However, some users have reported a snipping tool shortcut not working issue in Microsoft Community Forums.

 After upgrading to Windows 10 the screenshot shortcut (Windows key + Prt Scr) stopped working.

 I’ve tried to look for a setting but I haven’t found anything related.